cylc/cylc-doc/src/user-guide/interventions/index.rst

 ----------------------------------------------

 :Example:
-   I want to hold back the workflow whilst I manually run one or more tasks to fix a problem or test a task.
+   I want to hold back the workflow while I manually run one or more tasks to fix a problem or test a task.

 :Solution: